-L. ERMANN, E. VERGINI and D. L. SHEPELYANSKY
+L.ERMANN1, E.VERGINI1 and D.L.SHEPELYANSKY2

-Departamento de Física, Gerencia de Investigación y Aplicaciones, Comisión Nacional de Energía Atómica Av. del Libertador 8250, 1429 Buenos Aires, Argentina Laboratoire de Physique Théorique du CNRS (IRSAMC), Université de Toulouse, UPS received 18 May 2015; accepted in final form 28 August 2015 published online 22 September 2015

-F-31062 Toulouse, France
+- Departamento de Física, Gerencia de Investigación y Aplicaciones, Comisión Nacional de Energía Atómica.
+Av. del Libertador 8250, 1429 Buenos Aires, Argentina - 2 Laboratoire de Physique Théorique du CNRS (IRSAMC), Université de Toulouse, UPS, F-31062 Toulouse, France

-PACS 05.45.-a - Nonlinear dynamics and chaos PACS 05.45.Mt - Quantum chaos; semiclassical methods PACS 67.85.Hj - Bose-Einstein condensates in optical potentials
+PACS 05.45.-a - Nonlinear dynamics and chaos

+PACS 05.45.Mt - Quantum chaos; semiclassical methods

+PACS 67.85.Hj - Bose-Einstein condensates in optical potentials

-Abstract - We study numerically the wave function evolution of a Bose-Einstein condensate in a Bunimovich stadium billiard being governed by the Gross-Pitaevskii equation.
+Abstract -We study numerically the wavefunction evolution of a Bose-Einstein condensate in a Bunimovich stadium billiard being governed by the Gross-Pitaevskii equation.
 We show that for a moderate nonlinearity, above a certain threshold, there is emergence of dynamical thermalization which leads to the Bose-Einstein probability distribution over the linear eigenmodes of the stadium.
 This distribution is drastically different from the energy equipartition over oscillator degrees of freedom which would lead to the ultra-violet catastrophe.
-We argue that this interesting phenomenon can be studied in cold-atom experiments.
+We argue that this interesting phenomenon can be studied in cold atom experiments.